JuditHalperin/Phoenix/README.md

 * `pathway`: Pathway name to plot.
 * `cell_type`: Cell-type target column to plot.
 * `lineage`: Trajectory target column to plot.
-* `all`: Whether to plot all pathways for all cell-type and lineage targets.
-Default: `False`.

 For example: